ucf-research/Co-DETR/DEPLOY API JS2 README.md

 ### Create A GPU instance on Jestream 2

 Create a GPU instance on Jetstream2 of size `g3.large`.
-Adjust the volume size to 100GB and configure the settings so that you have at least on of the following ways to access the instance: SSH, Web shell, or Web desktop.
+Adjust the volume size to 100GB and configure the settings so that you have at least one of the following ways to access the instance: SSH, Web shell, or Web desktop.
 Using either of these methods, open a terminal window so that you can run commands on the instance.

 ### Create and run the API initialization script